Subject Source: Library of Congress Subject Headings

 Dates: 1906 - 1989

-Scope and Content note This collection is composed of the single handwritten diary of George A Selleck's trip from his home in Kansas to England to attend the Friend's Peace Conference as a delegate.
+Overview The diary of George A. Selleck's trip from his home in Kansas to England to attend the Friend's Peace Conference as a delegate.
 Entries detail Selleck's travel by train from Kansas to Philadelphia and on to New York, his voyage from New York to Liverpool, and his travels within England.
 Upon his arrival in England, entries describe sight seeing, largely in Devonshire, as well as Friends visited and Meetings attended.
-The last section of entries...

-Scope and Content note This collection is composed of the single volume of Joseph Hutchinson Smith's "English Fairies, A History of Belief," which he presented as his Ph.D. dissertation at Harvard University in 1932.
-The volume explores the history of English belief in fairies, and the manuscript is divided into two sections: "The origin and development of the belief," and "The literary expression of the belief."
-The manuscript includes illustrations from early sources to be included in the published volume, as well...
+Overview Joseph Hutchinson Smith's "English Fairies, A History of Belief" explores the history of English belief in fairies.
+The manuscript is divided into two sections: "The origin and development of the belief" and "The literary expression of the belief."
+The manuscript includes illustrations from early sources to be included in the published volume, as well as minor edits and annotations.